-The world’s third largest carbon emitter after China and the United States, India ranks seventh in a major climate risk index.
-Unless India, along with the nearly 200 other signatory nations of the Paris Agreement, takes aggressive action to keep global warming well below 2 degrees Celsius relative to preindustrial levels, physical and financial losses from floods, droughts, and cyclones could become more severe than they are today.
+The world’s third largest carbon emitter after China and the U.S., India ranks seventh in a major climate risk index.
+Unless India, along with the nearly 200 other signatory nations of the Paris Agreement, takes aggressive action to keep global warming well below two degrees Celsius relative to pre-industrial levels, physical and financial losses from floods, droughts and cyclones could become more severe than they are today.
 So, too, could health impacts associated with the hazardous air pollution levels now affecting more than 90 percent of its population.

 To address both climate and air pollution risks and meet its population’s escalating demand for energy, India will need to dramatically decarbonize its energy system in the coming decades.
 To that end, its initial Paris Agreement climate policy pledge calls for a reduction in carbon dioxide intensity of GDP by 33-35 percent by 2030 from 2005 levels, and an increase in non-fossil-fuel-based power to about 40 percent of cumulative installed capacity in 2030.
 At the COP26 international climate change conference, India announced more aggressive targets, including the goal of achieving net-zero emissions by 2070.

 Meeting its climate targets will require emissions reductions in every economic sector, including those where emissions are particularly difficult to abate.
-In such sectors, which involve energy-intensive industrial processes (production of iron and steel; nonferrous metals such as copper, aluminum, and zinc; cement; and chemicals), decarbonization options are limited and more expensive than in other sectors.
-Whereas replacing coal and natural gas with solar and wind could lower carbon dioxideemissions in electric power generation and transportation, no easy substitutes can be deployed in many heavy industrial processes that release CO2 into the air as a byproduct.
+In such sectors, which involve energy-intensive industrial processes (production of iron and steel, non-ferrous metals (e.g., copper, aluminum and zinc), cement and chemicals), decarbonization options are limited and more expensive than in other sectors.
+Whereas replacing coal and natural gas with solar and wind could lower CO2 emissions in electric power generation and transportation, no easy substitutes can be deployed in many heavy industrial processes that release CO2 into the air as a byproduct.

 However, other methods could be used to lower the emissions associated with these processes, which draw upon roughly 50 percent of India’s natural gas, 25 percent of its coal, and 20 percent of its oil.
 Evaluating the potential effectiveness of such methods in the next 30 years, a new study in the journal Energy Economics led by researchers at the MIT Joint Program on the Science and Policy of Global Change is the first to explicitly explore emissions-reduction pathways for India’s hard-to-abate sectors.

-The researchers find that India’s 2030 Paris Agreement pledge may still drive up fossil fuel use and associated greenhouse gas emissions, with projected carbon dioxide emissions from hard-to-abate sectors rising by about 2.6 times from 2020 to 2050.
+The researchers find that India’s 2030 Paris Agreement pledge may still drive up fossil fuel use and associated greenhouse gas (GHG) emissions, with projected CO2 emissions from hard-to-abate sectors rising by about 2.6 times from 2020 to 2050.
 But scenarios that also promote electrification, natural gas support, and resource efficiency in hard-to-abate sectors can lower their CO2 emissions by 15-20 percent.

-While appearing to move the needle in the right direction, those reductions are ultimately canceled out by increased demand for the products that emerge from these sectors.
+While appearing to move the needle in the right direction, those reductions are ultimately cancelled out by increased demand for the products that emerge from these sectors.
 So what’s the best path forward?